Launching Entertainment Careers in Film

-Periodically, the American Film Marketing Association (AFMA) commences a study on the economic impact filmmakers have on the economy as a whole.
-Its findings are rewarding ones for those eager to work in the film or entertainment industry - and particularly for people interested in work that does not involve the financial (and emotional) risks associated with such fields as acting.
-But, hey, there is nothing wrong with being an actor.
-AFMA's study draws a clear shot of a picture of a mature and growing industry in need of dedicated professionals in a wide variety of trades.
+Periodically, the American Film Marketing Association (AFMA) commences a study on filmmakers' economic impact on the economy as a whole.
+Its findings are rewarding for those eager to work in the film or entertainment industry, and particularly for people interested in work that does not involve the financial and emotional risks associated with such fields as acting and film crew.

-Filmmakers - both independent and major studios - account for over 408,000 jobs nationwide.
-This primarily includes those who work as consultants or freelancers.
+Filmmakers -- both independent and major studios -- account for over 408,000 jobs nationwide.
+The report primarily includes those who work as consultants or freelancers.
 The bulk of the workforce is pretty much contract workers.
-The film industry's "total U.S. economic effect" has been estimated at nearly $12.5 billion.
+The film industry's "total U.S. economic effect" is estimated at over $12.5 billion.

-Total production costs of network prime-time television, first-run syndication programs, and cable and pay-TV offerings have been estimated at $12.5 billion.
+Total production costs of network prime-time television, first-run syndication programs, and streaming platform offerings are enormous.
 Who gets all that money?
 You guessed it -- film and television professionals that worked hard to make it in the business.
+That could be you.

-The AFMA study usually closes by proving the fact that there is a growing demand for films and entertainment.
-With the added benefit that many new formats like HD DVD, On-Demand and opportunities provided by emerging telecommunications and computer technologies, the industry is, matter of fact, growing leaps and bounds and most likely to continue to do so.
+The AFMA study concludes by proving the fact that there is a growing demand for films and entertainment.
+With the added benefit that many new formats like streaming and opportunities provided by emerging telecommunications and computer technologies, the industry is, as a matter of fact, growing leaps and bounds and most likely to continue to do so.

 What Do You Think?

-Of course, these figures will rise and fall, and the business of film can have its shifts, even with some of the large and most successful companies with hardly any warning.
+Of course, figures like this rise and fall, and the business of film can have its shifts, even some of the large and most successful companies with hardly any warning.